singnet/snet-cli/README.md

            expiration
 ```
 * Open channel with our specified service
- * `organization`:Name of organization
+ * `organization`:name of organization
- * `service`:     Name of service
+ * `service`:     name of service
  * `amount`:      amount of AGI tokens to put in the new channel
  * `expiration`:  expiration time (in blocks) for the new channel (one:block ~ 15 seconds)
- * `REGISTRY   address of Registry contract, if not specified we read address from "networks"
+ * `REGISTRY`:  address of Registry contract, if not specified we read address from "networks"
  * `GROUP_NAME`:name of payment group for which we want to open the channel.
 Parameter should be specified only for services with several payment groups
  * `MULTIPARTYESCROW`:address of MultiPartyEscrow contract, if not specified we read address from "networks"
  * `GAS_PRICE`: override session `default_gas_price`